smesterheide/inkdrop-insert-date/README.md

+# Deprecated

+This plugin is deprecated in favor of https://github.com/inkdropapp/inkdrop-insert-date

 # inkdrop-insert-date

 A plugin for [Inkdrop](https://www.inkdrop.info/) that allows you to quickly insert the current date and time into your notes.
 Uses [Moment.js](https://momentjs.com/) for formatting and localization.